Test Configuration Reference

 Variant Selection

-Tests can specify which variants they apply to using the variants field:
+Tests can specify which variants they apply to using the filters.variants field.
+The field

 # Test that only runs for builder variants